/open · transparent metrics

 Team access & multi-user workspaces

-Invite teammates and collaborate on the same set of monitors with role-based access.
+Invite teammates, collaborate on the same monitors, role-based access.

 Done